akshaybabloo/gollahalli.com/content/blog/stopping-http-server-gracefully-context-vs-channels-vs-syncgroup.md

 }
 ```

-In the above example, we have a global channel `stopHTTPServerChan` of type `bool`
+In the above example, we have a global channel `stopHTTPServerChan` of type `bool`.
+In the `main()` function, let's a make a channel that has a type of `bool` and assign it to our global variable `stopHTTPServerChan`.

 ## Using with Context